In the last 24 hours Scotland has recorded 18 deaths and another 3,261 positive cases of coronavirus

 40,397 tests were carried out yesterday, and 8.8 per cent of those which reported results were positive.

-Another 18 deaths were also recorded today under this daily measurement – people who tested positive in the 28 days previous to their death – which takes the total death toll in Scotland since the outbreak began last year to 8,514.
+Another 18 deaths were also recorded on Saturday under this daily measurement – people who tested positive in the 28 days previous to their death – which takes the total death toll in Scotland since the outbreak began last year to 8,514.

 So far, 4,172,573 people have received the first dose of the Covid-19 vaccination and 3,824,074 have received their second dose.